KeshavDuttG/MyWork/README.md

 CanPay is a financial management application designed to simplify banking, digital wallet transactions, and budgeting for users.
 This document outlines the functional requirements, user stories, and design specifications necessary for its development.

 - **Features & Functionalities**
-1. User Registration & Bank Account Setup
+  - 1. User Registration & Bank Account Setup
     2. Wallet Recharge
     3. Wallet Payments
     4. Bank Fund Transfers
     5. Budget Planning
-6. Spending Analysis**
+    6. Spending Analysis